andrei-dobre/StateManagement/README.md

 Making sure your application always present the most up to date data is difficult.
 More precisely, it's difficult to scale.
 One can reason about many approaches to satisfy the requirement, but in practice, the implementation can result in high amounts of duplication or weak design elements whose only purpose is to improve reusability.

 ### The traditional approach
-In a traditional application, where state management is not necessary, things are quite straight forward.
-Let's assume the following design of a traditional layered application that employs the M.V.VM. pattern and data binding in the presentation layer.
+In a traditional application, where state management is not a big concern, things are quite straight forward.
+Let's assume the following structure of a traditional layered application that employs the M.V.VM. pattern and data binding in the presentation layer.

 ![Appendix 0: Traditional Application Structure](Documentation/Images/traditional-application-structure.png)